 \section{Application: Genome sequencing}

-Change-point regression is commonly used in the analysis of genome sequencing data for detecting copy number variations, see e.g. \citep{olshen2004circular, zhang2007modified, futschik2014multiscale, hocking2020constrained} to list only a few approaches.
-Copy number variations are amplifications or deletions of genetic material, which can range from few base pairs to a whole chromosome.
+Change-point regression is commonly used in the analysis of genome sequencing data for detecting copy number variations, see e.g. \citet{olshen2004circular, zhang2007modified, futschik2014multiscale, hocking2020constrained}.
+Copy number variations are amplifications or deletions of genetic material, which can range from a few base pairs to a whole chromosome.
 Detecting copy number variations is of high importance as they can be linked to diseases such as cancer.
 To this end, full genome sequencing techniques, such as array-based comparative genomic hybridization (CGH) and next-generation sequencing (NGS), are used to measure the copy number at several thousands genome locations simultaneously.
 The resulting data are normalized $\log_2$ ratios of recoded samples of short DNA sequences of the genome and a reference genome.
 Hence, values around zero indicate the normal two copies, while in an ideal situation $-1$ stands for a single deletion and $\log_2(3)\approx 0.58$ for three copies.
 Details can be found in the afore mentioned publications.

-However, artefacts caused by several biases occur frequently.
+However, artefacts occur frequently.
 The two most important ones are mappability and GC content bias.
-Mappability bias means that some reads cannot matched uniquely to a certain region in the genome.
-And GC content bias means that regions with medium GC content (the amount of the chemical bases guanine G and cytosine C) are more likely mapped than others.
+Mappability bias means that some reads cannot matched uniquely to a certain region in the genome; GC content bias means that regions with medium GC content (the amount of the chemical bases guanine G and cytosine C) are more likely mapped than others.
 Though some bias corrections are available, some artefacts still remain, either because the corrections do not work perfectly or because further unknown biases occur.
-A good overview is given in \citep{liu2013computational}.
+We refer the reader to \citet{liu2013computational} for further background.
 Hence, the classical model of a piecewise constant signal plus centred random errors is violated.

-In the following we use $\PCpluS$ to analyse the Coriell cell line GM03576 in the array CGH data set from \citep{snijders2001assembly}.
-It can almost be seen as a "gold standard" for genome sequencing, mainly because for this data set the truth is already explored by spectral karyotyping.
-In cell line GM03576 trisomies for chromosomes 2 and 21 are known.
+In the following we use $\PCpluS$ to analyse the Coriell cell line GM03576 in the array CGH data set from \citet{snijders2001assembly}.
+It can almost be seen as a `gold standard' for genome sequencing, mainly because for this dataset the truth is already explored by spectral karyotyping.
+In cell line GM03576, trisomies for chromosomes 2 and 21 are known.